-Ironhide angrily shook his head.
+Ironhide angrily shook his helm.
 "No, yer not replaceable."
 His optics suddenly swung up to spear Optimus with a look that made Optimus's spark clench.
 "Not ta me yer not."

 Ironhide met his gaze undaunted and unashamed, as if the high grade had given him the courage he'd needed.
 "Ah don't care if ah make a fool of myself or not, but ah need yeh ta know ah don't want to ever lose yeh.
 Yeh mean too much ta me ta let yeh get yerself killed without a fight."